Twenty One Pilots: 2018–2020: Trench

-In April 2018, a cryptic message was uncovered on the band's web store, which revealed a website.
+In April 2018, a cryptic message was uncovered on the band's web store, which revealed a website known as dmaorg.info.
 Fans began using clues and found other sections of this site, hinting at the possibility of the band's return.
 There were multiple images uploaded to the website, including letters from a character named "Clancy".
 In July 2018, Twenty One Pilots broke their year-long silence, first sending a cryptic email to fans and later posting a video to all social media platforms and updating their logo and branding.
-Tyler Joseph made his first media appearance in over a year for an interview with Zane Lowe of Beats 1 from his home studio in Columbus, Ohio, in which he spoke about the band's year long hiatus, creating the new album, and battling against personal demons and insecurities.
+Tyler Joseph made his first media appearance in over a year for an interview with Zane Lowe of Apple Music 1 (formerly Beats 1) from his home studio in Columbus, Ohio, in which he spoke about the band's year-long hiatus, creating the new album, and battling against personal demons and insecurities.

 On July 11, 2018, the band released two new songs, "Jumpsuit" and "Nico and the Niners", as well as the music video for "Jumpsuit".
 Later, on July 26, 2018, the music video for "Nico and the Niners" was released.
-The song "Levitate" was subsequently released as the album's third single via Zane Lowe's Beats 1 show as the day's "World Record".
-The music video was also released, concluding the trilogy series.
+The song "Levitate" was subsequently released as the album's third single along with a music video on August 8, 2018.

-On August 20, 2018, at the MTV VMAs, a ten second long snippet of the song "My Blood" was played at the end of a commercial promoting the album.
+On August 20, 2018, at the MTV VMAs, a ten-second long snippet of the song "My Blood" was played at the end of a commercial promoting the album.
 On August 27, 2018, the band made "My Blood" available on streaming services as the album's fourth official single.
 The band released their fifth album, Trench, on October 5, 2018.
 On the same day, they released the music video for their single "My Blood".
-Trench debuted at number two on the Billboard 200, and number one on the Billboard Top Rock Albums and Alternative Albums charts.
+Trench debuted at No. 2 on the Billboard 200, and No. 1 on the Top Rock Albums and Alternative Albums charts.
 All fourteen tracks from the album charted in the top 25 of the Hot Rock Songs chart, where five tracks were in the top 10.